bethanyalicehall/memory-final/README.md

 - [Techsini](https://techsini.com/multi-mockup/index.php) - used to create the multi device mockup.
 - [W3C HTML Validation service](https://validator.w3.org/) - used to validate HTML
 - [W3C Jigsaw CSS Validation service](https://jigsaw.w3.org/css-validator/) - used to validate CSS
+- [JS Lint](https://www.jslint.com) and [JSHint](https://jshint.com/) - used to check the JS
 - [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - for performance testing.
 - [Wave](https://wave.webaim.org/) - for accessibility testing.
 - [Chrome developer tools](https://developer.chrome.com/docs/devtools/) - for testing responsiveness throughout.

 ### Frameworks and Libraries
-- [Bootstrap](https://getbootstrap.com/) - version 5.2 was used throughout the project.
-Bootstrap documentation was used for the navigation bar, the hero sections, testimonial cards, route cards, the carousels, the form, and the footer.
+- [Bootstrap](https://getbootstrap.com/) - version 5.2 was used for the homepage and the fact page.
+Bootstrap documentation was used specifically for the rules modal within the homepage, and aided with repsonsiveness on these pages.
 - [Google Fonts](https://fonts.google.com/) - Selected a variety of fonts and imported these into the code.
-- [Font awesome](https://fontawesome.com/) - Used for icons throughout the site.
-- [Image resizer](https://imageresizer.com/) - Used to resize all carousel images to be equal in size.
+- [Image resizer](https://imageresizer.com/) - Used to resize all fact card images to be equal in size.
-- [Tinypng](https://tinypng.com/) - Used to compress images to help with loading time

 ---